sarah1giordano/Giordano-Data-VIz/critique-by-design.md

 </script>

-## Step four: Test the solution(s)
+## Step four, part A: Test the solution(s)

-I ended up conducting two rounds of testing, one for my first sketch and another for the second sketch.
-One reviewer provided feedback on both sketches; another provided feedback just on the final sketch of the map.
+I reached out to two reviewers for initial feedback on my sketches.
+One reviewer provided feedback on both sketches; another provided feedback just on the sketch of the map, as by that point I felt settled in using the map.

 **Feedback on Sketch 1**